 Question Answer Marks 1 Likely content 25 Note: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
-Candidates are likely to refer to: non-fluency features of spontaneous speech: fillers, pauses, false starts, reformulations (e.g. erm (.) ok (.) weve got a very old television, fine (.) ok (.) erm so tvs have come a long way) structure of exchanges - turn-taking plus co-operative overlaps and interruptions.
-For example: Customer: we have a sky box Salesman: ok social context / purpose of the interaction: awareness of audience for both participants unrehearsed nature of the salesman's explanation, which leads to errors: a smart tv (.) erm (.) has a few more features than that a non smart tv (.) erm does have (1) erm (.) doesnt have rather some support and feedback between participants - for example the salesman interjecting ok and the customer saying yeah The customer's use of a question right and thats all built in to the (.) to the television inviting confirmation reference to theories/theorists of language such as Lakoff and Grice inclusive versus exclusive speech.
-Strong candidates are likely to appreciate the generally co-operative nature of this conversation, and to see that both participants are trying to be as helpful as they can be.
-They may also note the balance in the hierarchy of power in the conversation: the salesman is the one with the knowledge, while the customer is the one who may wish to purchase a television.
-If they pursue such a line of argument in a balanced and coherent way, they are likely to gain higher marks.
+Candidates are likely to refer to: non-fluency features of spontaneous speech: fillers, pauses, false starts, reformulations, for example: yeah (.) because (.) especially but possibly fewer than normal speech some language features that are thought to be female language characteristics (e.g. co-operative overlaps, back-channel support) - Note: it is easy to overstate the significance of 'gendered' features structure of exchanges - co-operative overlaps and interruptions.
+For example: Louise: i got them in extra small cause Zoe: [laughs] thank you // Louise: youre really small support and feedback between participants - for example Zoe interjecting hm hm, ah and yes reference to theories/theorists of language such as Robin Lakoff, Deborah Tannen, Deborah Cameron and Jennifer Coates inclusive vs. exclusive speech.
+Stronger and more confident candidates are likely to appreciate the loosely scripted nature of this conversation, and to see that both participants are trying to be as helpful as they can be.
+They may also note the audience and purpose of the conversation, to entertain Louise's vlog subscribers, and comment on how this affects the conversation.
+If candidates pursue such a line of argument in a balanced and coherent way, they are likely to gain higher marks.
 Refer to the band descriptors and standardisation scripts in arriving at your mark.